Find out about the investment choices Bankia has thought of for you

 On our website of the Pension Plans portal, within the Saving and Investment section, you will find all the information you need.

 Via our simulator, according to your age, your saving skills and your return expectations, will be able to know which are plans that better are adapted to your needs and to link with the contracting via Bankia Online.

 If you prefer, you can also visit a Bankia branch.

 A type of pension fund characterised by being able to channel the investments of other pension funds.
 For its constitution it does not require an initial minimum capital for its correct financial development.

-These are financial contributions made by the promoter of a workplace system pension plan
+These are financial contributions made by promoters of Pension Plans in the employment system.

 They are the financial contributions that will be made by the promoter and/or participants, in the cases and ways that, in accordance with the current regulations, are established in the respective pension plan.